ln-komandur/linux-utils/Tuneup Ubuntu 24_04.md

 **Verify the error after boot** with

-`sudo dmesg --level=err` # *Check for "lenovo_wmi_hotkey_utilities failed with error -5"*
+`sudo dmesg --level=err` # *Check if 'lenovo_wmi_hotkey_utilities failed with error -5'*

 The output would be like the below
 ```
-[    timestamp] lenovo_wmi_hotkey_utilities I-D-E-N-T-I-F-I-E-R: probe with driver lenovo_wmi_hotkey_utilities failed with error -5
+[    timestamp] lenovo_wmi_hotkey_utilities <alias from `modinfo lenovo_wmi_hotkey_utilities` command>: probe with driver lenovo_wmi_hotkey_utilities failed with error -5
 ```

+`modinfo lenovo_wmi_hotkey_utilities` # *View the filename, alias, name of the module.
+Note that the filename uses - , but the name uses _*

-[Fix it by blacklisting the kernel module](https://wiki.archlinux.org/title/Lenovo_Yoga_7_2-in-1_14AHP9) . *Unlike ThinkPads, this device does not feature LED indication on audio mute keys.
+[Fix it by blacklisting that kernel module](https://wiki.archlinux.org/title/Lenovo_Yoga_7_2-in-1_14AHP9) . *Unlike ThinkPads, this device does not feature LED indication on audio mute keys.
 If you encounter errors related to the lenovo-wmi-hotkey-utilities kernel module, you can simply blacklist it.
 Doing so will not affect functionality of other LED indicators.*

 ```
 sudo tee /etc/modprobe.d/blacklist-lenovo-wmi-hotkey-utilities.conf <<EOF